Recycled Foil Valentine Cards

 Keep your design simple, you don’t need to be a great artist.
 Here’s a few ideas:

 To make the cards just mount the foil motif onto card.
-A regular paper glue like a pritt stick worked just fine.
+A regular paper stick glue like a pritt stick is good.
+A PVA glue with a fine nozzle would work well too.
 Normally the side with the design sticking up will be the right side - that means you drew the original design on the wrong side, however if you prefer it the other way up that’s just fine too.

 You can layer it up like I have here and add a sentiment if you fancy.
 I took this sentiment from an old Valentine card.